-Distribution of the Annual Security Report: By October 1 of each year, a school must publish and distribute its annual campus security report.
+Annual Security Report: By October 1 of each year, a school must publish and distribute its annual campus security report.
 It must be distributed to all enrolled students and current employees directly by publications and mailings, including direct mailing to each individual through the U.S. Postal Service, campus mail, or electronic mail.
 If the school chooses to fulfill this requirement by posting the crime report on an Internet or Intranet website, an individual notice must be distributed to each student and current employee.
 Upon request, a school must provide its annual campus security report to a prospective student or prospective employee.
 The information provided in the Campus Crime Report must include statistics for the three most recent calendar years.

 Clery Act's Definition of Campus: Institutions must provide crime statistics for three discrete categories: campus, non-campus buildings or property, and public property.

 - Any building or property (including residence halls) owned or controlled by a school within the same reasonably contiguous geographic area and used by the school in direct support of or in a manner related to its educational purposes.